sdeck51/jekyll-now/_posts/2017-4-3-FacialDetector.md

 <center>{% include image.html url="http://i.imgur.com/MsTztZ3.png"
 description="ConvNet and SimpleNet using SGD" size="500" %}</center>

+Both lower training and validation loss suggests this will be a better model.
+Let's look at some images.
 *Faces with CNN*
 <center>{% include image.html url="http://i.imgur.com/xMwIJUV.png"
 description="ConvNet predictions" size="700" %}</center>
+We can see that there is a drastic change between the convolution model and the simple neural net.
+The features are starting to take shape in the eyes, brows and mouth.
+There are still issues with the location of them though.
+Some mouth labels are much higher than they should be for example.
+Lets look into additional techniques for improving this.

 Conv improved learning rate

 One of the first improvements to suggest if you feel your model is training slowly is to simply increase the learning rate.
 This will increase the distance the optimization takes, which can increase the speed.
 It can also raise the chance that you won't converge.
 The issue is if you're optimizing to a minimum and your step size moves over it then you could end up oscillating past minimums, and also blow up.